-In early 2020, teachers and staff in Opportunity Culture (OC) roles across the country answered a series of questions about their schools and their jobs.
-The questions focused on respondents’ perceptions of their school, their role, and the impact of OC.
+In early 2022, teachers and staff in Opportunity Culture (OC) sites across the country anonymously answered a series of questions about their schools and their jobs.
+The questions focused on respondents’ perceptions of their school, their role, and the impact of Opportunity Culture implementation.
 The survey also invited respondents to identify potential improvements.

-Public Impact correlates survey results with schoolwide student growth to increase our understanding of what factors contribute to the success of Opportunity Culture.
-We share the resulting insights via free materials on OpportunityCulture.org, a quarterly national e-newsletter for educators in Opportunity Culture schools, and our consultation with Opportunity Culture sites.
+Public Impact correlates survey results with schoolwide student growth to increase our understanding of what factors contribute to the Opportunity Culture success.
+We share the resulting insights via free materials on OpportunityCulture.org, a national e-newsletter for educators in Opportunity Culture schools, and in consultation with Opportunity Culture sites.

-For each question, teachers and staff in OC roles indicated their level of agreement with a series of statements about Opportunity Culture, selecting from “Strongly Disagree,” “Disagree,” “Agree,” and “Strongly Agree.”
-The survey had a response rate of 57 percent, with 1,839 teachers and staff in OC roles in 146 schools responding.
+For each question, teachers and staff in Opportunity Culture sites indicated their level of agreement with a series of statements about Opportunity Culture implementation, selecting from “Strongly Disagree,” “Disagree,” “Agree,” and “Strongly Agree.”
+The survey had a response rate of 72 percent, with 5,164 teachers and staff in 185 Opportunity Culture schools responding.

-For each question, the figures below show two bars: (1) the percentage of staff in all OC roles (multi-classroom leaders [MCLs], team reach teachers [TRTs], teachers on MCL teams, and reach associates who support OC teams) who agreed or strongly agreed with the statement; and (2) the percentage of MCLs who agreed or strongly agreed.
+For each question, the figures below show two bars: (1) the percentage of staff in all OC roles who agreed or strongly agreed with the statement (these roles are multi-classroom leaders [MCLs]; team reach teachers [TRTs]; teachers on MCL teams; teacher residents on MCL teams; and reach associates, who support OC teams), and (2) the percentage of MCLs who agreed or strongly agreed with the statement.

 Figure 1.
 Percentage of Teachers and Staff in OC Roles Who Agreed or Strongly Agreed

-Note: “OC roles” include: MCLs, team reach teachers, teachers on MCL teams, and reach associates (advanced paraprofessionals or aspiring teachers who support OC teams).
+Note: “OC roles” include: MCLs, team reach teachers, teachers on MCL teams, reach associates (advanced paraprofessionals who support Opportunity Culture teams), and teacher residents.

 *Questions are from the New Teacher Center’s Teaching Conditions Survey, which had their origin in the Office of the Governor, North Carolina (2002–2009).